Apply to Purdue

 college transfer or Purdue regional campus transfer student applying to be degree-seeking at our West Lafayette Campus or a Purdue Polytechnic Statewide location.
 Transfer students include those who completed any college coursework after high school.
 (The transfer application for summer and fall enrollment will be available December 15.)

-*The Coalition Application is another application these students will have the option to use in the near future.
-We expect this application to be available in early October 2016.
+*The Coalition Application is another application these students will have the option to use in the future.
+Once the Coalition Application becomes available to Purdue applicants, we will update this page.
 If you're a first-time college student applying for 2017 enrollment and want to meet the November 1 application deadline, we strongly recommend that you use the Common Application rather than waiting for the Coalition Application to be available.
 Do not submit both of these applications — doing so will delay the processing of your application.

 Use this application if you are a: